By M.P. Pellicer | Stranger Than Fiction Stories

 Chalmers' wife was near destitution at their home in Jackson Heights, while he vacationed.
 His two daughters Gladys and Doris, were in seclusion at the home of relatives.
 During the time she was being questioned Mrs. Chalmers collapsed.
 In the garage the police found the pea-green car described by witnesses.
 They examined the front seat and found a patch, with glue inserted which indicated a bullet had been fire into the padding.

-Irma Pradier was laid to rest in September 1937 in potter's field, after both Mt.
-Sinai Hospital where she worked and the French Consulate failed to provide a final resting place.
+Irma Pradier was laid to rest in September 1937, in a potter's field grave after both Mt.
+Sinai Hospital where she worked, and the French Consulate failed to provide a final resting place.

 While spending time in the Tombs awaiting trial Patrolman Chalmers was forgiven by his wife, who claimed he was innocent, and he decided to write a play.
 By January 1938, the play titled, "Taken From Life" dealt with the fates of two boys, a "a good boy and a bad boy."
 It was scheduled to be tried out at the Brooklyn Academy of Music on January 24 and 25, and if well received would immediately be brought to Broadway.
 There were plans to produce it by the end of the month.
 It was a failure

-The papers did keep track of x-cop Arthur Chalmers when he was promoted from porter to cel-block clerk in Sing Sing.
+The papers did keep track of x-cop Arthur Chalmers when he was promoted from porter to cell-block clerk in Sing Sing.
 In 1939, he appealed his conviction, but it was unanimously upheld.

 While serving time he decided to study law, and in 1946 opened new legal battles for his friend in prison.
 This included filing a petition for a writ of habeas corpus for his own case.
 He charged that the late General Sessions Judge Morris Koenig erred in permitting the District Attorney's office to change its charge from 1st degree murder to second degree in the midst of his trial, after the state had been unable to prove premeditation.
 No indictment for second degree murder had been returned.
 According to Chalmers in absence of such an indictment, he contended he became legally a free man when the judge dismissed the first degree charge, and that all subsequent proceeding were invalid.